The best places to dine & drink outdoors in The Rocks

 There’s a sunny courtyard perfect for sipping gin and soaking in the atmosphere, flowing out to alfresco seating on George street that’s perfect for people watching.
 The bar’s expansive interior is set over two levels with decor that’s a cross between a luxurious speakeasy bar and a Hogwarts common room.
 We’re talking encyclopedias stacked on rich mahogany shelves, plush velvet seating and wrap-around leather booths.

-At The Keel you can raise a glass for a good cause, as they promises to donate 20 percent of its profits back to the community and charitable.
+At The Keel you can raise a glass for a good cause, as they promise to donate 20 percent of its profits back to the community and charitable.
 The sophisticated fit-out has a nautical-inspired theme — think hardwood timbers and cosy booths that are ideal for small groups.
 There's also a balcony area overlooking Sydney Harbour and Circular Quay that's great for a sunny afternoon bev.
 Unsurprisingly, rum is the hero here, and you can expect many idiosyncratic cocktails to be shaken and stirred behind the bar.

 The old police station on George Street once housed Sydney’s roughest criminals and toughest cops.
 The current tenant, Sergeant Lok, serves Chinese cuisine with a sophisticated modern twist and cocktails that hark back to the area’s chequered past.
 Grab a seat on George Street and order up a Chinese feast.

 Beer is infinitely better recently brewed and poured fresh from the tap.
-If you agree you’ll love the Tap Rooms, a local craft beer bar that brews beer on site and serves a mean angus beef brisket.
+If you agree you’ll love Endeavour Tap Rooms, a local craft beer bar that brews beer on site and serves a mean angus beef brisket.
 Reserve a bench in their extensive outdoor dining area and make a day of it.

 The Australian Heritage Hotel